 My Funding-First Grant Cycle asks grantseekers to first identify and study funders suited to their disciplines and locations.
 That is, grantseekers begin by discovering potential funding sources before they hammer out project ideas and plans.

-In time, after grantseekers uncover potential funders and fully grasp their guidelines and grantmaking priorities, grantseekers can then use those constraints to inform the second stage in the funding-first grant cycle: developing project ideas.
+In time, after grantseekers uncover potential funders and fully grasp the guidelines and grantmaking priorities of those funders, grantseekers can then use the constraints of funding programs to inform the second stage in the funding-first grant cycle: developing project ideas.

 The project-development process is typically even more demanding than the funder-identification stage.
 But, by assimilating funder priorities, grantseekers become empowered to hatch projects that harmonize their own missions with those of their chosen funders, as shown in the following example.